chinarjoshi/visual-aid-transducer/README.md

 ### Prerequisites

-The Flask framework and SQLite3 RDBMS must be installed as a prerequisite.
+The prerequisite frameworks and libraries are dash, plotly, and pandas.
 * pip
   ```sh
   pip install requirements.txt